imrofayel/youtube-d/README.md

      ```bash
      .\venv\Scripts\activate.bat
      ```
-     and then install **dependencies**, if any dependency isn't there, dont worry `python 🐍` gonna tell you.
+     and install **dependencies** if any dependency isn't there, dont worry python 🐍 gonna tell you.
    ```bash
    pip install -r requirements.txt
    ```